Quafadas/dedav4s/rawDocs/Explanation/examples.md

 I work with this library in 4 ways
 1. Pipe "raw" data into a vega example
 1. Record a list of modifiers which were useful modifications to an example
 1. Spec has been modified enough that a list of modifiers is confusing.
 Extend the WithBaseSpec class directly via a file or resource (see "Custom.scala").
-Then pipe data into it with one modifier.
+Then pipe data into it.
-1. In prod... don't use this library anymore - probably you have a webserver.
-Keep the spec under version control and use vega data loading capabilities to talk to the API providing data.
+1. In prod... don't use this library anymore - probably you have a webserver which means you already have javascript.
+Use vega directly, Keep the spec under version control and use vega data loading capabilities to talk to the API providing data.

-Each "plot" is a case class which accepts a list of "modifiers".
-Each case class has the signature accepting a single argument of type;

-    Seq[ujson.Value => Unit]

-So for example to add a title;

-    SimpleBarChartLite(List(spec => spec("title") = "Got Viz?"))

-We'll do that in more detail below.

-Finally, I use a small number of "helpers" enough that they are honoured with an implemetation in the library;

-    SunburstDrag(List(viz.Utils.fillDiv, viz.Utils.fixDefaultDataUrl))

 ## "Raw" Data

-The idea here, is that "raw datatypes" have some "unambiguous" visualisation which is relatively common to want to plot.
-Pie charts, bar charts and the like, which are always going to look very similar to the examples on the vega website.
+The idea here, is that "raw datatypes" have some unambiguous visualisation which is relatively common to want to plot.
+Pie charts, bar charts and the like, which are always going to look very similar to the examples on the vega website, and come from a simple datastructure.
 We want to be able to plot these as quickly as possible.

 ```scala mdoc
 import viz.PlotTargets.desktopBrowser